 Here are the most common reasons.

 Noises: If there are objects in your room that make horrible noises for dogs, probably high pitch frequencies.
 Some of these sounds are not even heard by humans.
 If we take another possible case, say something fell and made a loud noise that is totally unexpected, resulting in frightening your dog sleeping next to you.
+Some dogs are even scared of musical instruments.
 So, that can make your dog dislikes your room.

 If your room contains objects that frighten your dog: Dogs can be easily frightened by some things that are entirely unfamiliar and incomprehensible.
 For example, we can think about a Christmas tree.
 In fact, if your room has teddy bears that sing or dolls that make totally unpredictable noises.
 I can remember that when I was a child, my dog barked at a DVD player when I open a CD.

-Dog is fear at you: Because of some reason, your dog is fearful of you.
+The dog is fearful of you: Because of some reason, your dog is fearful of you.
 It might be your body language indicates to the dog that you are dangerous.
 You might accidentally step on its tail or paw if you used to yell at the dog.